 This is a ten-fold increase in the speed of a “CUT TO:” command.
 In the middle of a sentence, this type of cut occurs.
 The example of the usage of “Smash To” in Twilight is a good example.

-When one scene “dissolves” into another, almost wholly converting into it.
+When one scene “dissolves” into another, almost wholly converts into it.
 This is usually used to denote the passage of time.
 This example from the script of Twilight is a prime example.

 MATCH CUT TO